Captain Noel Chavasse's medals on display

 The medals, usually on display at the Imperial War Museum, are returning to Liverpool as a highlight in a citywide programme of events, including:

-- On Friday 4 August at 12.45pm, exactly 100 years to the day that Noel died, members of The Liverpool Scottish Regimental Association and 208 Field Hospital will hold a short service at the Chavasse Memorial in Abercromby Square.
-All are welcome to attend.
+- On Friday 4 August at 12.45pm, exactly 100 years to the day that Noel died, members of The Liverpool Scottish Regimental Association and 208 Field Hospital held a short service at the Chavasse Memorial in Abercromby Square.

-- Also on display at the Museum until 1 September, are stained glass windows, commissioned by the Chavasse family in memory of ‘those who died’ and ‘those who served’ during the First World War.
+- Also on display by the medals are stained glass windows, commissioned by the Chavasse family in memory of ‘those who died’ and ‘those who served’ during the First World War.

-- There will be two significant civic events in August to mark 100 years since the death of Noel Chavasse.
-A Commemorative Paving Stone will be unveiled at Abercromby Square on Tuesday 29 August, followed by a re-creation of his Memorial Service at Liverpool Parish Church, a century to the day after it took place.
+- There were two significant civic events in August to mark 100 years since the death of Noel Chavasse.
+A Commemorative Paving Stone was unveiled at Abercromby Square on Tuesday 29 August, followed by a re-creation of his Memorial Service at Liverpool Parish Church, a century to the day after it took place.

 "Noel Chavasse was a courageous medical doctor whose selfless actions saved many lives.
 He was completely devoted to his duty and in his own words as he lay dying, he wrote “Duty called and called me to obey”.
 He had been set for a brilliant career in medicine, but instead he became one of the most extraordinary soldiers Britain has ever seen, winning the Victoria Cross twice and that is why Liverpool is incredibly proud of him."
 Lord Mayor of Liverpool, Councillor Malcolm Kennedy